 Our curiosity was further peaked when talking to Dr. Dudley about certain active ingredients found in some sunscreens.
 In 1991, he found a soluble UV filter called benzophenone (found in some sunscreens as oxybenzone) in fetal blood drawn for fetal assessment at 32-36 weeks gestation.
 That discovery called for further investigation so he promptly asked his wife, dermatologist Sharyn Laughlin, if she was aware that some of these UV filters had found their way into a fetus.
 She was surprised.
 “Many MD’s, caregivers, and most patients are still unaware that oxybenzone (benzophenone), avobenzone, homsalate, octisalate, octocrylene, regular octinoxate, 4-methyl benzildene camphor, and others attain blood and tissue levels,” he said.
 “The CDC (Center for Disease Control) in the USA reported that 96.8% of Americans had benzophenone (oxybenzone) in their urine (Calafat 2008) from their pervasive use of sunscreens and cosmetics.
 Consumers deserve to know that soluble UV filters cross the placenta and reach a developing fetus.
 The alternative is to use an insoluble particle based sunscreen with UV filters like zinc oxide, titanium dioxide, encapsulated octinoxate, bemotrizinol, and biscotrizole to name a few.
 They never enter through intact skin, have no adverse effects on humans or the environment, and arguably give better broad spectrum protection.”

 Two years ago, the Environmental Working Group (EWG) released its Hall of Shame 2015 sunscreen guide, which reviewed more than 1,700 SPF products like sunscreens, moisturizers, and lip balms.
 The researchers discovered that 80% of the products offered “inferior sun protection or contain worrisome ingredients like oxybenzone and vitamin A.” The EWG referenced two studies (Rodriguez 2006, Krause 2012) claiming that “oxybenzone can cause allergic skin reactions and may disrupt hormones.”
 This was their full report: http://www.ewg.org/sunscreen/report/the-trouble-with-sunscreen-chemicals/.
+Is it better to choose sunscreens without oxybenzone?
 In a 2010 USNEWS article responding to the EWG report, Dr. Henry W. Lim, Chairman of Dermatology at Henry Ford Hospital was quoted as saying “don’t worry so much about the chemicals… these claims are based on studies with mice… other research found no significant changes in blood hormone levels in human volunteers who were told to apply sunscreens containing oxybenzone every day for two weeks.”

 Dr. Dudley agrees with Dr. Lim and others from the dermatology/industry alliance who say that the data from studies in mice are not pertinent to humans.
 “They are right but for the wrong reason,” he says.
 “Hormone receptors in humans have different kinetics.
 An undetectable or infinitesimally small dose of a foreign chemical binding to a human receptor can have more severe effects than a higher level – depends on timing.”
 Dr. Dudley was particularly concerned for pregnant woman and small children when it came to soluble filters such as oxybenzone and avobenzone found in some sunscreens.
 “Mothers with high levels of oxybenzone in their bodies were more likely to give birth to underweight or small for gestation age baby girls (Wolff 2008),” he added.
 Definitive studies on fetus, however, can never be done.
 No ethics board would approve it.
 “Such a study would also be impractical,” said Dr. Dudley.
 “You would have to take say a 1000 pregnant women (if you could get their consent) and have them apply sunscreen all through pregnancy, then continue the exposure in their offspring until after puberty, then follow these exposed kids into their forties and fifties to see if they develop infertility, uterine fibroids, uterine or prostate cancer, breast cancer, and the diverse other diseases associated with hormone disruption.
 The analysis would be impossible as you would have to follow the cohort and rule out other confounding variables like exposure to pesticides, phthalates, and other hormone disruptors.”
 He also added that there is already enough animal and human data available for a prudent physician or parent to err on the side of caution.